leporello-js/leporello-js/README.md

 ![External import](docs/images/external_import.png)

-Currently every external is loaded once and cached until Leporello is restarted (TODO what happens if we load modules in iframe and then recreate iframe)
+Currently every external is loaded once and cached until Leporello is restarted (TODO what happens if we load modules in iframe and then recreate iframe) (TODO serve modules from service worker, change host every time)

 ## Hotkeys